12. Data frames#

 ## 6 0.045556 -0.686853 NA

-Just like with lists, the replacement versions of the said operators can be used to add new or replace existing columns.
+Just like with lists, the replacement versions of these operators can add new columns or modify existing ones.

 y[["a"]] <- round(y[["a"]], 1) # replaces the column with new content